Skip to content

 It’s the faster gaming chip on paper, built on newer Zen 5 cores, and it wins clearly at 1080p where the processor does the most work.
 Against a 5070 at 1440p, though, the GPU caps your frames first, so the gap over the 7800X3D shrinks to something you won’t feel in most games.

 The 9800X3D also runs warmer, which can mean a beefier cooler.
-We’d only pick it here to future-proof for a much faster GPU down the line.
+Pick it here only to future-proof for a much faster GPU down the line.
 For a 5070 today, the 7800X3D or 9600X is the smarter spend.

 #What About Intel and Streaming Builds?